FlashpointProject/generator-fpl/README.md

 ## Local development

-After making necessary changes, run `npm link` before running `yo code` to test the local version.
+After making necessary changes, run `npm link` before running `yo fpl` to test the local version.

 You can learn more about Yeoman generator development on its